jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 lift_one :: (a -> F b) -> (F a -> F b)
 ```

-Because of currying, which we will describe this in more detail in the section on Cartesian Closed Categories (CCCs), we can reorder parentheses, and because the order of arguments does not matter -- we can write `life_one` equivalently as:
+Because of currying, which we will describe this in more detail in the section on Cartesian Closed Categories (CCCs), we can reorder parentheses, and because the order of arguments does not matter -- we can write `lift_one` equivalently as:
 ```haskell
 >>= :: F a -> (a -> F b) -> F b
 ```